crunchysoul/portfolio-1/README.md

 My pinterest mood board can be found at this [link](https://au.pinterest.com/glenndimaliwat/portfolio-moodboard/)
 ![](http://www.glenndimaliwat.com/assets/screenshots/pinterest.png)

-My Spotify playlist set most of the mood on my website.
+My Spotify playlist was the key element that set most of the mood for my website.
 I believe it has created a very calm ambience and a good balance between content and theme.
 I appreciated this mood board more than the Pinterest because the music also kept me productive as I was designing my mockup in Figma.

 The spotify playlist can be found at this [link](https://goo.gl/qkK2sU)